Rhenus announced as Official Logistics Partner for UN Climate Conference in Azerbaijan

-SINGAPORE - Media OutReach Newswire - 13 September 2024 - Rhenus Group, a leading global logistics provider, has been selected to play a key role in the upcoming 29th UN Climate Change Conference (COP29) in Baku, Azerbaijan.
-As the official logistics partner, Rhenus will leverage its expertise and resources from November 11 to 22, 2024, working alongside local partners to ensure the smooth running of this major event.
-Over 80,000 participants, including heads of state, negotiators, and industry leaders, will gather in Baku for COP29 to address the most pressing challenges of climate change.
-Exhibitors from business, science, and civic organizations will showcase their latest sustainability innovations.
+SINGAPORE – Media OutReach Newswire - 18 September 2024 – Rhenus Group, a leading global logistics provider, has been selected to play a key role in the upcoming 29th UN Climate Change Conference (COP29) in Baku, Azerbaijan.
+As the Official Logistics Partner, Rhenus will leverage its expertise and resources, working alongside local partners to ensure the smooth running of this major event.
+Participants, including heads of state, negotiators, and industry leaders, will gather in Baku for COP29 to address the most pressing challenges of climate change.

 To meet the specific demands of COP29, Rhenus will draw on its extensive experience in planning and executing complex logistics for large-scale events, while benefiting from the expertise of local partners.
 The company's global network and expertise will be instrumental in ensuring seamless operations and efficient processes throughout the entire supply chain.
 With operations in over 70 countries, Rhenus is ideally positioned to take on the central role of organizing the event's freight forwarding logistics.
 This includes everything from the intercontinental transport of goods using various modes of transport, customs clearance, warehousing, and last-mile delivery to logistics within the event venue itself.
 An onsite team of international logistics experts will also be present to assist participants with their end-to-end and local logistics needs, ensuring smooth coordination from international freight forwarding to venue delivery.